 The Mayadevi Temple:

-The scared pond: On the south of the Maya Devi temple there is the famous sacred bathing pool known as Puskarni.
+The scared pond: On the south of the Maya Devi temple is the famous sacred bathing pool known as Puskarni.
 It is believed that Maha Devi took a holy dip in this pool before the delivery and also where the infant Gautama Buddha was given his first purification bath.
 Thus we end our week-long Lumbini Pilgrimage Tours.